mithril-security/tract-sgx-xargo/README.md

 * `tract-pulse-opl`
 * `tract-kaidi`

+In an `SGX` environment, all functions related to the `filesystem` are DISABLED.

+You can however enable back the reading from disk option by passing the feature `untrusted_fs`

 ## What ?

 `tract` is a Neural Network inference toolkit.
 It can read Tensorflow 1, ONNX